Self-Development: The Given Reality

 (E) Accept Limited Knowledge: Recognize that our knowledge is always limited and evolving.

-(F) Open-Mindedness: Always be open to new ideas and different perspectives for continual growth.
+(F) Open-Mindedness: Be open to new ideas and different perspectives for continual growth.

 (4) The Good Person's Test Based On Consumption: